Early access — Free for Everyone

 Yes.
 The Team plan includes one OIDC provider (e.g. Google Workspace, Okta, Azure AD, Keycloak).
 Enterprise supports multiple OIDC/OAuth2 providers.
 The Free tier uses built-in email/password auth plus social login (GitHub, Google).

-Can I upload multiple files per app?
+Can I upload multiple files per artifact?

 Yes.
 A single publish call can include as many files as needed — HTML, CSS, JS, images, fonts, and more.
 The full set of files becomes an immutable version.
 Asset size limits apply per plan: 50 MB total per version on Free and Team, 500 MB on Enterprise.